domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Sometimes we need stories more than we need food. --Barry Lopez, American author

 Look to the helpers. --Mother of Fred Rogers, American television host

+Typing is no substitute for thinking.
+(My version: Trying is no substitute for thinking.) --Original BASIC manual